We tried it: What are the best natural mosquito repellents?

 The products: Three natural mosquito repellents from Grove

 The three plant-based mosquito repellents I tried are vegan and cruelty-free.
-They’re all free of DEET and other synthetic chemicals, and they’re considered safe to use on big kids, little kids, infants older than six months, elders, people with allergies, and the immunocompromised.
+They’re all free of DEET and other synthetic chemicals, and they’re considered safe to use on infants older than six months, kids, elders, people with allergies, and the immunocompromised.

 But just because essential oil mosquito repellents are considered safe doesn’t mean they’re for everybody — allergic reactions to plant oils are common.
 If you have any plant allergies, try the repellent on a small patch of skin first.
 Also, because of pesky biology, not everyone gets the same level of protection using the same oils.